joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 ## Update 2025-12-11

-The wonders never cease.
-Let's make two of the improvements suggested above:
+Let's make the improvements suggested above:
-- modeling the flucuation of the competition
+- modeling the fluctuations of the next best racer
 - using the iterated approximation for the expected minimum

-In our original approximation
+In our original approximation for $\gamma$

 $$
     \begin{align}